Tethik/tamperfree/README.md

 ## issues
 Does not verify the order of requests.
 Meaning that the server could perhaps order the scripts in such a way to maliciously get a different behaviour.

+Sometimes the Browser will not connect.
+Unsure why.

+Lots of folders are created in /tmp/ by Selenium.
+At least for me on a smaller vm this leads to disk space running out.

+alert("lel") stops the verification...

+## ignore this, just some notes.

 /tor-browser_en-US/Browser/TorBrowser/Data/Tor/torrc
 /tor-browser_en-US/Browser/TorBrowser/Tor

 $LD_LIBRARY_PATH=. ./tor

+# testing
+My burn service: npjhj3yqy7e7xntn.onion